Theoretical analysis on the possibility of superconductivity in a trilayer Ruddlesden-Popper nickelate La$_4$Ni$_3$O$_{10}$ under pressure and its experimental examination: comparison with La$_3$Ni$_2$O$_7$: Experimental results--La Ni O

 \section{Experimental results--La$_4$Ni$_3$O$_{9.99}$}

 We now present experimental results for La$_4$Ni$_3$O$_{9.99}$.
 Fig.~\ref{fig:4} shows the temperature dependence of the electrical resistance under various pressures and magnetic fields.
 La$_4$Ni$_3$O$_{9.99}$ displays metallic behavior across all measured pressures, with a slight upturn observed at temperatures below approximately 100 K, as shown in Fig.~\ref{fig:4}(a).
 The origin of the upturn is uncertain at present.
 Intriguingly, the drop in resistance suddenly appears below 5 K at 32.8 GPa.
 Upon increasing the pressure beyond 46.2 GPa, the temperature at which the resistance is maximized increases, and also the decrease in the resistance below it becomes more pronounced, as seen in Fig.~\ref{fig:4}(b).
 Here, it should be reminded that according to our theoretical calculation, the tetragonal structure is stabilized beyond pressures around 20 GPa in La$_4$Ni$_3$O$_{10}$, for which superconductivity with a $T_c$ lower than that of La$_3$Ni$_2$O$_7$ is expected to take place around stoichiometric composition.
-Since the pressures where the reduction in the resistance is observed are well in the tetragonal phase regime, this reduction can most likely be attributed to pressure induced superconductivity of La$_4$Ni$_3$O$_{9.99}$, although the magnitude of the resistance drop is not as significant as in single crystal La$_3$Ni$_2$O$_7$~\cite{MWang,2307.09865,2307.14819}, similarly to our data for polycrystalline La$_3$Ni$_2$O$_{7.12}$.
-In fact, the magnetic field dependence of the resistance is quite similar to that of La$_3$Ni$_2$O$_{7.12}$ as shown in \ref{fig:4}(c), namely, the peak position of the resistance is nearly unaffected, while the resistance drop becomes less significant with increasing field.
-On the other hand, as seen in Fig.~\ref{fig:4}(b), the temperature at which the resistance deviates from a linear behavior, considered as the onset $T_c$, monotonically increases up to 23 K upon increasing the pressure up to 79.2 GPa, which is a pressure dependence opposite to what is observed in La$_3$Ni$_2$O$_{7.12}$ and hence is characteristic of La$_4$Ni$_3$O$_{9.99}$.
+Since the pressures where the reduction in the resistance is observed are well in the tetragonal phase regime, this reduction can most likely be attributed to pressure induced superconductivity of La$_4$Ni$_3$O$_{9.99}$, although the magnitude of the resistance drop is not as significant as in single crystal La$_3$Ni$_2$O$_7$~\cite{MWang,2307.09865,2307.14819}, similarly to our data for polycrystalline La$_3$Ni$_2$O$_{7.01}$.
+In fact, the magnetic field dependence of the resistance is quite similar to that of La$_3$Ni$_2$O$_{7.01}$ as shown in \ref{fig:4}(c), namely, the peak position of the resistance is nearly unaffected, while the resistance drop becomes less significant with increasing field.
+On the other hand, as seen in Fig.~\ref{fig:4}(b), the temperature at which the resistance deviates from a linear behavior, considered as the onset $T_c$, monotonically increases up to 23 K upon increasing the pressure up to 79.2 GPa, which is a pressure dependence opposite to what is observed in La$_3$Ni$_2$O$_{7.01}$ and hence is characteristic of La$_4$Ni$_3$O$_{9.99}$.
+This tendency may also be considered as consistent with the theoretical results, where the eigenvalue of the Eliashberg equation increases with pressure (Fig.~\ref{figp}).